iszczesniak/cpp/variadic/index.md

 ## Unary versions

-The unary versions require expression `E` and operator `op`.
+The unary versions require one expression `E` and operator `op`.
 They are expanded something like this:

 E<sub>1</sub> op E<sub>2</sub> op ... op E<sub>(n-1)</sub> op
 E<sub>n</sub>

-The result of the above expression depends on the associativity of operator `op`, because the direction in which subexpressions of operator `op` (e.g., E<sub>1</sub> op E<sub>2</sub>) are evaluated depends on the associativity of operator `op`: either from left to right for the left-to-right associativity, or from right to left for the right-to-left associativity.
+The result of the above expression depends on the associativity of operator `op`, because the direction in which subexpressions with operator `op` (e.g., E<sub>1</sub> op E<sub>2</sub>) are evaluated is given by the associativity of operator `op`: either from left to right for the left-to-right associativity, or from right to left for the right-to-left associativity.

+For an associative operation (e.g, addition), the direction doesn't matter as the result is the same.
+If the operation is not associative, the direction matters.
+Check this out: 3 - 2 - 1 is evaluated from left to right: (3 - 2) - 1 = 0, and not from right to
+left: 3 - (2 - 1) = 2.
+Conclusion: operator `-` must have the
+left-to-right associativity (even though it's not associative).

-There is no fold expression that would be expanded as show above, so that a compiler can evaluate the subexpression depending on the associativity of operator `op`.
+There is no fold expression that would be expanded as show above, so that a compiler evaluates the subexpressions in the direction given by the associativity of operator `op`.
+There are, however, two versions (of a unary fold expression) that impose the direction:

-Unary versions expect only one (hence unary) expression `E`:

 * the left version: `(... op E)` expended to ((E<sub>1</sub> op E<sub>2</sub>) op ...)